 Paneer tikka masala is a classic restaurant-quality dish.
 This deliciously creamy and decadent curry is all kinds of irresistible!
 Make it in the Instant Pot with this quick and easy recipe.

-What do you use paneer cheese for?
+What is paneer cheese used for?

 Paneer is an un-aged cheese that doesn’t melt when heated.
 It is typically made by curdling milk with acid, such as lemon juice or vinegar.
 Paneer can be made at home and is also easily available at all Indian stores, in most parts of the world.
 This cheese lends itself very well to Indian curries and Indian appetizers – as the neutral flavor of paneer cheese picks up the flavors of spices and aromatics used in Indian cooking very easily.
 A close substitute for paneer is tofu.

-There are several varieties of paneer dishes that are extremely popular including the very well-known malai kofta, paneer tikka, paneer makhani (paneer butter masala), palak paneer, etc. Rather than pick a favorite, I’d happily eat my way through them all, given a chance!
+There are several varieties of paneer dishes that are extremely popular including the very well-known malai kofta, paneer tikka, paneer makhani (paneer butter masala), saag paneer, etc. Rather than pick a favorite, I’d happily eat my way through them all, given a chance!
 I like my paneer tikka masala lapped up with some homemade Indian naan bread or some plain basmati rice.

 The ingredients used to make this paneer tikka masala are very similar to the ones I use for my chicken tikka masala; however, I have used almond meal (you can use almond flour as well) for this recipe to cut down the cooking time.
 The traditional recipe for paneer tikka masala uses cashews or almonds to make that rich, creamy gravy.
 My butter chicken recipe has a similar flavor profile – the key differences being that butter chicken does not need onions and uses a good amount of butter.